Civil Rights Concerns: Submit a Report and Reporting Options

 All OHSU employees, except confidential resources, are designated reporters of discrimination, harassment and retaliation.
 Students are not designated reporters.

-• OHSU employees, except confidential employees, are required to promptly notify OHSU officials if they hear of discrimination, harassment and retaliation including sexual misconduct.
+• OHSU employees, except confidential employees, are required to submit a report to the Integrity Helpline or to email OCIC if they are told about, reasonably suspect, or witness discrimination, harassment, or retaliation based on protected characteristics, including sexual misconduct.

 • All OHSU members are encouraged to report any discrimination, harassment or retaliation they experience.